ndidplatform/api/README.md

     Commit
     ```

-    to show in output before start `ndid-api` process.
+    to show in an output before starting `ndid-api` process.

 3. Run a server